akovac35/aspnetopentelemetrysamples/signoz/README.md

 - https://signoz.io/docs/install/docker/

+Modify the `docker-compose.yaml` file to use the community SigNoz image: `signoz/signoz-community`

 Verify application's `appsettings.json` and `nlog.config` files are configured correctly for your environment.

 The application can be started with the following VS Code task: `start-signoz`